MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD03_DEMO.md

 ```

-21. Place the mouse cursor at the end of the code, press Enter, and then type the following code:
+21. Place the mouse cursor at the end of the code, press Enter, and then type the following code.
 ```cs
     app.UseStaticFiles();
 ```